frozenfoxx/docker-enigma-bbs/README.md

 ## TODO

-* Any more space optimisations?
+* Any more space optimizations?
 * Install packages for mods on container init

 ## License